Golf: A Beginner’s Guide To Teeing Off

 Using a Scorecard

 Scorecards are used to record your scores for each hole during a round of golf.
 They typically include information about the course layout, such as par for each hole and yardages.
-As you play, mark your score for each hole and keep a running total.
+As you play, mark your score for each hole and keep a total.
 Scorecards are often provided by the golf course, but you can also find free mobile apps that offer digital scorecards for your convenience.

 Dealing with Common Challenges